-Paying down your debt not only helps your credit score, it also frees up your finances for other more enjoyable things — not to mention the emotional benefits of easing your mind from worry.
-Keeping your total credit card balances under 20% of your overall available credit keeps your score from dropping.
+Paying down your debt not only helps your credit scores, it also frees up your finances for other more enjoyable things.
+Not to mention the emotional benefits of easing your mind from worry.
+Keeping your total credit card balances under 20% of your overall available credit keeps your credit score from dropping.

 You’ll quickly learn how to budget that money so you don’t end up with an empty envelope on day two!
 And once you get those debts under 20% of your line of credit, you should see a nice boost in your credit score.

 #3: Pay Your Bills on Time — All of Them

 Want to know the most heavily weighted portion of your credit score?
-It’s your payments history!
-That means the best thing you can do to improve your score is to regularly pay your bills on time.
+It’s your payment history!
+That means the best thing you can do to improve your credit score is regularly pay your bills on time.

 #4: Get a Secured Credit Card

-But the problem with step number three is that most places you pay bills to only report late payments, not on time payments.
-So paying your cell phone bill, for example, isn’t really raising your credit score, it’s just preventing it from going any lower.
+But the problem with step number three is that most of your monthly bills only report late payments, not on-time payments.
+So paying your cell phone bill, for example, isn’t really raising your credit score; it’s just preventing it from going any lower.

-Once you’ve had a car repossessed, though, it’ll probably be difficult to get approved for a credit card.
+Once you’ve had a repossession, though, it’ll probably be difficult to get approved for credit.
 Instead, you can sign up for a secured credit card, which is backed by a security deposit you pay in addition to your monthly balances.

-A shift in mindset and a change in strategy are all you need to bounce back from having your car repossessed.
+A shift in mindset and a change in strategy is all you need to bounce back from a repossession and bad credit.
 And if you read this soon enough, you may even be able to avoid a repossession altogether.
 Just remember that no problem goes away when it’s ignored.